-Dear Dr. :
+Dear Dr.

-The California End of Life Option Act went into effect on June 9, 2016, authorizing medical aid in dying as an end-of-life option.
-You may receive patient inquiries about this option and thus might wish to discuss it alongside other end-of-life options with your patients.
-Compassion & Choices has over 30 years of aggregate experience in this evolving field and is here to help you keep your practice safe, effective, patient-centered and legally compliant.
+The Our Care, Our Choice Act went into effect on Jan.
+1, 2019, authorizing medical aid in dying as an end-of-life option.
+You may receive patient inquiries about this option and thus might wish to discuss it alongside other end-of-life choices with your patients.
+Compassion & Choices has over 40 years of combined experience in this evolving field and is here to help you keep your practice safe, effective, patient-centered and legally compliant.

-We stand ready to provide you the facts and a wide range of resources with which to guide your practice, including:
+We provide a wide range of free resources to support you and your patients, including:

-- >> One-on-one consultations with physicians who have years of end-of-life and medical aid-in-dying experience through our free and confidential Doc2Doc program: 800.247.7421. - " Clinical Criteria for Physician Aid in Dying and supplemental clinical information published in the Journal of Palliative Medicine (2015). - " Information on our website: - > CompassionAndChoices.org/california includes eligibility requirements, information for medical providers, and forms needed to comply with the law. - > CompassionAndChoices.org/in-your-state/california/california-healthcare-providers provides free informative videos that can help you in your practice. - > CompassionAndChoices.org/end-of-life-planning/ features tips, toolkits and forms on end-of-life care and choice for individuals seeking information on the full range of end-of-life options, including a video for terminally ill patients wanting to learn more about medical aid in dying. - > CompassionAndChoices.org/resources includes fact sheets on medical aid in dying.
+- One-on-one consultations with physicians who have years of end-of-life and medical aid-in-dying experience through our free and confidential Doc2Doc program: 800.247.7421. - >> Clinical Criteria for Physician Aid in Dying and supplemental clinical information published in the Journal of Palliative Medicine (2015). - >> Information on our website: - > CompassionAndChoices.org/in-your-state/hawaii includes eligibility requirements, information for medical providers and forms needed to comply with the law. - > CompassionAndChoices.org/in-your-state/hawaii/resources-for-doctors provides free informative videos that can help you in your practice. - > CompassionAndChoices.org/end-of-life-planning features tips, toolkits and forms on end-of-life care and choice for individuals seeking information on the full range of end-of-life options, including a video for terminally ill patients wanting to learn more about medical aid in dying. - > CompassionAndChoices.org/resources includes fact sheets on medical aid in dying.